cardi/google-calendar-minimal-dark/README.md

 # google-calendar-minimal-dark

 Simple extension that injects a minimal and dark theme CSS into Google Calendar.

 It's recommended that you become familiar with keyboard shortcuts to navigate through the different views.
+The theme looks best for the "Month" view.

 (One could also use a style manager, but this seems to incur the least overhead.)